LBHackney-IT/lbh-frontend/docs/installation/installing-with-npm.md

 ## Requirements

-To use > N Frontend with NPM you must:
+To use LBH Frontend with NPM you must:

 1. Install the long-term support (LTS) version of [Node.js](https://nodejs.org/en/), which includes NPM.
 The minimum version of